ljmerza/tinybeans_clone/README.md

 - add pagination to list returning apis (ie return all members for circle)
 - add max limits to adding members to circle and whatever else
 - add more indexes to db tables for performance
-- remove logic for creating circle on signup - this is done after email validation
 - add more logging to important actions
 - add rate limiting to important apis
 - favorite moments for each user (whats favorite for child?)